Xamarin Forms is great if you want to develop apps for different mobile platforms. But when it comes to touch gestures, it is still very limited.

 The syntax for binding in code is a bit complicated, therefore my favorite is using commands in XAML.
 You will also see this, when you look through the code in the GestureSample.
 Although there are samples in all these categories, most of them are written in XAML and bound to commands.

-You can handle fourteen different events with MR.Gestures.
+You can handle eighteen different events with MR.Gestures.

 Event | Description |